What’s more,

-You might also need alcohol for home or industrial purposes.
+What’s more, you might also need alcohol for home or industrial purposes.
 And without knowing the similarities, differences, and uses, you might end up making the wrong buying decision.
 But that doesn’t have to happen.

 This article will inform you all about isopropyl and ethyl alcohol.
 Read on.

-The Chemistry of Isopropyl and Ethyl Alcohol
+The Chemistry of Isopropyl vs. Ethyl Alcohol

 Experts recommend using 65-95% isopropyl or ethyl alcohol.
 That proposal is based on the fact that 100% alcohol may be ineffective as its evaporation rate doesn’t allow for penetration into the bacteria wall to cause damage.
 And that’s why companies prefer to add water or an oil base to prolong and increase the quality of the sanitizing effect.